 In quantum mechanics, the dimension of the Hilbert space grows exponentially with the system size.
 Therefore, a classical calculation of many-body quantum states becomes practically impossible for already a small number of particles.
-Richard Feynman was the first to suggest a different paradigm to overcome this difficulty - a quantum computational machine quantum Computer").
-The quest to build a quantum computer has been going on for more than 20 year at so fair single experimental platform emerged as technologically superior.
-I was present our suggestion for a new platform based on ultracold ^{40}K fermionic atoms held in an optical microtrap.
+Richard Feynman was the first to suggest a different paradigm to overcome this difficulty - a quantum computational machine ("Quantum Computer").
+The quest to build a quantum computer has been going on for more than 20 years but so far no single experimental platform emerged as technologically superior.
+I will present our suggestion for a new platform based on ultracold ^{40}K fermionic atoms held in an optical microtrap.
 In our scheme, quantum information can be stored in the internal states of these atoms or in vibrational states of the trap.
-Single qubit gates are implemented by coupling the atom to an external field, and a universal two-qubit \sqrt{SWAP} gate is implemented by a novel protocol that takes advantage of our ability to precisely coupled the tunnelling energy and the interaction energy between two atoms at two adjacent traps.
-I will present numerical simulations of the qubits and gates 2^{10} d report on our progress in the lab towards testing our ideas in real life.
+Single qubit gates are implemented by coupling the atom to an external field, and a universal two-qubit $\sqrt{\text{SWAP}}$ gate is implemented by a novel protocol that takes advantage of our ability to precisely control the tunnelling energy and the interaction energy between two atoms at two adjacent traps.
+I will present numerical simulations of the qubits and gates, and report on our progress in the lab towards testing our ideas in real life.